-Contact your departmental administrative assistant.
+- Contact your department administrative assistant.

-Order online at the UCCS Bookstore site or call Sharon Coddington at 255-3250.
+- Order online at the UCCS Bookstore site or call Sharon Coddington at 255-3250.

 Preparing your syllabus:

 - Download Creating a Learner-Centered Syllabus or refer to The Course Syllabus: A Learning-centered Approach by Judith Grunert O'Brien, Barbara J. Millis, and Margaret W. Cohen.

 See the FRC Blackboard Support pages for more information.